 I always recommend parents to take their children to their local kids’ shoe store, where a shoe fitter can properly measure their feet and find shoes that FIT.
 The issue that most parents have is that they don’t have a local shoe store in their area and they MUST end up buying their kids shoes ONLINE.
 If this is your case also, please take a look at an article I wrote called:

-Now that you know about the importance of providing your child with the correct shoe size, let’s take a look at a selection of the best fall shoes for kids:
+Now that you know about the importance of providing your child with the correct shoe size, let’s take a look at a selection of the best fall shoes for kids.
+Please refresh your browser if you can’t see the recommendations.

 This first selection of shoes shows all waterproof shoes that are also breathable, meaning that they won’t make your child’s feet sweat.
 These shoes are great because your children can wear them to school in those rainy and cold days and their feet will stay warm and dry!